 Why substitute butter for oil in cakes

-Baking with liquid oils such as olive or avocado oil will make the finished result seem to last longer fresh and moist than when using butter or coconut oil.
+Baking with liquid oils such as olive or avocado oil makes the cake seem to last longer fresh and moist than when using butter or coconut oil.
 Saturated fats, which are solid at room temperature, make for rich baked goods but, after cooling down, the fats re-solidify.

 - Use a good quality extra virgin olive oil.
 You’ll be using a generous amount, and the flavor and texture of your cake will depend on it.

 - When using olive oil instead of butter, generally you should use about 25% less oil than the butter equivalent.
 For example, use 3/4 cup of oil instead of 1 cup of butter.

 - Reduce, or even remove all of the other liquids from the recipe.
 Think milk, buttercream, water and liquid flavors that are added in a larger amount, like tea, coffee and fruit juices.
 The olive oil already behaves like a liquid, add more liquids and you risk ending with a runny batter.
 For this keto recipe, instead of using orange juice, I used orange extract and zest.
 This way, we get all the orange flavor without the extra sugar and carbs and keep the batter from getting too wet.

 - Oil can’t be aerated by creaming like butter, where often you can just beat it together with sugar for leavening and call it a day.
 When making an oil based cake you can’t escape adding baking powder.
 And, as this recipe has an acidic component (yogurt), I decided to take advantage of it by including a little bit of baking soda as well to improve the rise.
 Cakes baked with heavier keto or gluten-free flours, such as almond flour or coconut flour, can always use some leavening help for extra fluffiness.